societe-generale/code2pg/README.md

 ```
 ./code2pg -e java -l java
 ```
 - analyze java, jsp and .properties files in the current directory.
-This will so far need two reports as Oracle instructins will need to be analyzed in "" delimited strings, but directly in .properties files:
+This will so far need two reports as Oracle instructions will need to be analyzed in "" delimited strings, but directly in .properties files:
 ```
 ./code2pg -e java -e jsp -l java -f myproject_java.html
 ./code2pg -e properties -l plsql -f myproject_properties.html